-Apple, Inc. is not happy that nearly every tech company is releasing a smartphone.
-In a desperate attempt to monopolize as much of the market as possible, Steve Job’s co. has initiated proceedings against HTC, for alleged patent infringement, and Motorola, for alleged intellectual property transgressions.
-The latest target is Korean tech giant, Samsung.
-Apple’s attorneys are trying to throw the law book (and shelf) at the Asia-based manufacturer for various trademark, copyright and trade dress infringements.
+Nearly every tech company is releasing a smartphone — and Apple ain’t happy.
+In an attempt to retain its massive market share, the company initiated proceedings against HTC and Motorola for alleged intellectual property transgressions.
+And most recently, Apple targeted South Korean tech giant, Samsung.
+Apple’s attorneys are trying to throw the law book (and shelf) at the Asia-based manufacturer for various trademark, copyright, and trade dress infringements.

 Apple Aggressively Accuses Samsung of Copying

 Apple’s opening Samsung salvo placed the company’s frustrations front and center.
 It, in part, read: